 From adrenaline-soaked excitement to prolonged anxiety, stress can have many faces.
 Sometimes, it can feel like all those stressors don’t play well with your diabetes monster.
-We’re here to share how stress impacts your blood glucose and how you can gain control.
+We’re here to explain how stress impacts your blood glucose and how you can gain control.

-Back in our evolutionary history, the original purpose of your stress response was to provide energy reserves for fight-or-flight in an emergency.
-The urban/media jungle we live in today hardly requires a prehistoric escape, but our body still reacts to our daily stress in the same way it did back then.
+Back in our evolutionary history, the original purpose of your stress response was to provide energy reserves for fight-or-flight in case of an emergency.
+The urban jungle we live in today hardly requires a prehistoric escape, but our body still reacts to our daily stress in the same way it did back then.

-Stress is the body's method of reacting to threats, challenges, or physical and psychological barriers.
-The biophysical response is typically triggered by the autonomic nervous system and can create a cascade of hormones that flood the body including:
+Stress is the body's method of reacting to threats, challenges, or physical and psychological barriers.² The biophysical response is typically triggered by the autonomic nervous system and can create a cascade of hormones that flood the body including:

 Because of the autonomic nature of our body’s response, sometimes people can be unaware that they are experiencing a stress response.
 After all, we release stress hormones when there is a lack of sleep or when we are pressed for time.
 Being overworked, annoyed, or constantly exposed to excessive noise can even trigger a stress response.³

-In addition, more sugar is released from the liver into the blood during stress because our brain needs more fuel to function.
-It’s pretty clear how those two processes combined can make managing glucose levels hard for people with diabetes.
+In addition, more sugar is released from the liver into the blood during stress because our brain needs more fuel to function.⁴ It’s pretty clear how those two processes combined can make managing glucose levels hard for people with diabetes.

-If you enter stress-related glucose values in the mySugr app, and note any stressful events when they occur, it can help you understand your body's unique reaction so you can track trends and alter therapy proactively!
+If you enter stress-related glucose values into the mySugr app, and note any stressful events when they occur, it can help you understand your body's unique reaction so you can track trends and alter therapy proactively!

 An exam, an important meeting, an upcoming doctor's appointment, or lingering anxiety, are all things that we deal with on a regular basis.
 They are so common that sometimes you can look at a wonky glucose value and think, "What's going on with my body?"